apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mayim Bialik will no longer host 'Jeopardy!' show**
+**Cardinal Becciu: Vatican court convicts former Pope adviser of financial crimes**

-You can read more about it [here](https://www.washingtonpost.com/style/2023/12/16/jeopardy-host-mayim-bialik/).
+You can read more about it [here](https://www.bbc.com/news/world-europe-67738595).

 ## Requirements
 - Python 3.8